sahilsood/Movie-Database-App/README.md

-# Movie-Database-App
+# WineFlix

+Developed using Firebase’s Cloud Firestore NoSQL database, this App lets you store your favorite movies and retrieve them anytime using JSON API calls to themoviedb.org.
+Android Recycler View, OkHttp, Data passing between Intents (Parcelable/Simple Data Passing) are some of the additional functionalities implemented.

 ![Screenshot](movie.png)

-This is a simple movie database app, where you can save your favorite movie details.
-You can add new movies, edit them, display them by their release year or rating and delete them.
-Android Intents, Data passing between
-Intents (Parcelable/Simple Data Passing) and Starting activity for result are some of the functionalities implemented.